steffest/ADF-reader-writer/README.md

 # ADF reader/writer
 This is an implementation of the Amiga Filesystem in plain javascript.
-It can be used to read, extract and write files from/to Amiga Disk Format (*.adf) files.
+It can be used to read, extract and write files from/to Amiga Disk Format (*.adf and *.hdf) files.

-Currently only standard Amiga Double Density disk are supported (the 880 kb ones)
-HD floppies and HDF support is being worked on.
-Both Original and Fast File System are supported.
+Both Original (OFS) and Fast File System (FFS) are supported in both ADF floppy disk images and HDF hard disk images.
+Hard disk images with multiple partitions are not supported yet.

 The main module is [adf.js](https://github.com/steffest/ADF-reader/blob/master/script/adf.js)
 It uses a binary file wrapper at [file.js](https://github.com/steffest/ADF-reader/blob/master/script/file.js) for easy parsing binary data.

-The rest of the package is a small demo, providing a simple user interface to browse the disk.
+The rest of the package is a small demo, providing a simple user interface to
+ - browse the disk
+ - extract/view files
+ - create folders and files
 Live demo at [http://www.stef.be/adfviewer/](http://www.stef.be/adfviewer/)

 It can disregard all block checksums and file attributes, which makes it quite useful to salvage files from corrupt disks.